a16z/a16z-contracts/licenses/pr0b/README.md

 These are restated in ProseObject format.
 They deduplicate very large portions of the text of the various licenses by using one license (CBE-Exclusive.md) as a base and expressing the other licenses as differences on the base.

-Note=The versions are rendered with a tiny bit of perl/PHP done by Primavera De Filippi.
-They can be seen here <a href="http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/PrOb/licenses/">http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/PrOb/licenses/</a>
+Note=The versions are rendered with a tiny bit of perl/PHP done CC0 by Primavera De Filippi (https://en.wikipedia.org/wiki/Primavera_De_Filippi).
+They can be seen here <a href="http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/licenses/pr0b/">http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/licenses/pr0b/</a>

 The Defined Terms are parameterized so that they link to the definitions.
 This is done with a library at /Sec/_.md.

 The cross-references in the text (e.g., Section 1.2) are also parameterized as links to the target.

 Note=Have added our first variation on the text - the Governing Law & Arbitration section now has an "Exploded.Sec" version.
 That has subheadings for the various subject matters in that long section.
 All the text is the same from the same key/values.
-Both the original "Sec" and the "Exploded.Sec" can be accessed at /Sec/Misc/LawAndForum/0.md - The Exploded.Sec can be seen there or any document that references it via "key=Exploded.Sec" E.g. from CBE-Exclusive.md: <a href="http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/PrOb/licenses/CBE-Exclusive.md&key=Other.LawAndForum.Explode.Sec">http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/PrOb/licenses/CBE-Exclusive.md&key=Other.LawAndForum.Explode.Sec</a>
+Both the original "Sec" and the "Exploded.Sec" can be accessed at /Sec/Misc/LawAndForum/0.md - The Exploded.Sec can be seen there or any document that references it via "key=Exploded.Sec" E.g. from CBE-Exclusive.md: <a href="http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md&key=Other.LawAndForum.Explode.Sec">http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md&key=Other.LawAndForum.Explode.Sec</a>

+Note=The ".md" file extension is used for ProseObjects because it makes them present perfectly on GitHub.
+This is slightly abusive, since ProseObjects are a source format and HTML, not markdown.)

 Note=Errata?